Tristan-Autin/MelvorIdleMods/EasySlayerTaskChoice/README.md

 # Easy slayer task choice

-A selector listing all easy slayer tasks is added to the slayer task window.
-Allows you to choose a desired task.
+A mod that adds a select button in the slayer task window.
+It allows you to select a task among all the easy tasks listed